 Recipe adapted from the Food Network Kitchen in Feb 2018 and updated April 2019.

-Here are three other hearty soups you might want to try.
+Here are some other hearty soups you might want to try.
 All are vegetarian or can be made vegetarian.